Maryland County: Details

 Farming is the main economic activity in Maryland County, accounting for the employment of approximately 60% of residents.
 Rice and cassava are the main crops raised in the county.
 It is roughly estimated that about 98% of the county's population is Christian, 1% Muslim, and 1% Animist.

-The flag of Maryland County, Liberia, consists of a drawing of a tree and a lighthouse on a cliff with a small Liberian flag in the upper left corner.
+The flag of Maryland County consists of a drawing of a tree and a lighthouse on a cliff with a small Liberian flag in the upper left corner.

-In 2007, WBAL-TV in Baltimore produced a documentary special titled Africa's Maryland, which focused on this region and its cultural roots to the American state of Maryland.
+In 2007, WBAL-TV in Baltimore produced a documentary special titled Africa's Maryland, which focused on this region and its cultural roots in the American state of Maryland.
+After the documentary aired, the state signed a sister state agreement with Bong and Maryland counties.